-Data Modeling Techniques And Concepts To Elevate Your Data Culture
+6 Data Modeling Techniques To Elevate Your Data Culture

 Director of Content Marketing, Sigma

 Everyone wants to get in on big data analytics.
 The urge to be more data-driven has been a goal of most organizations for the last decade.
 In a recent survey from New Vantage Partners, 55% of companies reported that their investments in big data now exceed $50M.
 Yet, 72% of survey participants report that they have yet to forge a data culture.
 How can companies close the gap to get more ROI out of their data investments?

 You can start by utilizing the data your company already collects.
 Unfortunately, up to 73% of existing enterprise data goes unused.
 This happens for a variety of reasons, including limited data access, low data literacy, or simply not knowing what data exists and whether it’s relevant.

 The good news?
 Investing in a good data model and analytics tool can help.
 Data models organize and present raw data in ways that are especially useful to analysts and domain experts.
 It’s a process that can inform—and possibly transform—business analysis in almost any area of your organization.
 By working with data teams directly, or providing self-service capabilities that allow power users to create data models independently, your company can increase data value and adoption.
 So who at your organization should participate in data modeling?
-And how much do they need to understand?
+And what techniques and how much do they need to understand?

 Data modeling is necessary for organizations that want to analyze and understand the growing amount of data they own.
 However, data modeling techniques and best practices can quickly get complicated.
 Here’s an overview of the most common approaches to data modeling, as well as ways to make it as painless as possible for business experts.

 of existing enterprise data goes unused.